A good movie…book…story… when they’re good, we all love to be entertained.

 There are two types and surprisingly marketers are too passive about it.
 Our sole purpose is to constantly remind them we have something they want.
 Lots of companies don’t want to ‘overwhelm’ their customer, but in reality, they probably are not presenting enough opportunities to buy or keep learning more about what our brand is offering.

-It’s important we directly invite our customers on the journey with us.
+It’s important to directly invite our customers on the journey with us.
 If they’re on your brand’s website, or platform, just looking at your brand then it’s clear they are intrigued.

 Part of the process of directly inviting customers on a journey goes like this: